hms-dbmi/hail-on-AWS-spot-instances/README.md

 ## Before getting started

-This tool is executed from the terminal/command line using Amazon's `CLI` utility.
+This tool is executed from the command line using Amazon's `CLI` utility.
 Before spinning gears, make sure you have:

 a) **A configured `CLI` account**.
 From the terminal execute `aws configure`, [click here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for additional information.
 If your `CLI` account has been previously configured, the tool will use such configuration by default.
 If you want to re-configure and use a specific account or a different user, execute `aws configure` and re-configure your account